Ivan Corea (campaigner)

-Ivan Corea is a campaigner, philanthropist and a former board member chair of Autism Awareness UK.
-Corea has established autism-related charities and service organizations such as the Autism Awareness Campaign UK and Autism Sunday.
-He took a lead role in raising awareness about autism.
+Ivan Corea is a campaigner, philanthropist, and former board member chair of Autism Awareness UK.
+He has established autism-related charities and service organizations, including the Autism Awareness Campaign UK and Autism Sunday.

 Education

 Corea was born in Colombo, Sri Lanka and educated at S. Thomas’ Preparatory School, Kollupitiya and S. Thomas' College, Mt Lavinia.
 His classmates included Uthum Herat, Suresh Thambipillai and R. D. Gunaratne.

 Corea's family emigrated to the United Kingdom, and he attended Chalfonts County Secondary School in Chalfont, St. Peter's Buckinghamshire and Archbishop Tenison's Grammar School in Croydon.
 He went on to attend Brunel University and Greenwich University.

 Autism

 Corea has received recognition for his work in autism, including the Charity Times Charity Personality of the Year Award, the Windrush Community Service Award, the Beacon Fellowship Highly Commended Award, and the Daily Mail Unsung Heroes Award Certificate.
 He was honoured as an 'Autism Light' by the blog 'Autism Light' which honours people who have campaigned for autism awareness.

 He has a record of over 25 years of service as an educator and is a former Fellow of the King's Fund in London.
 He has advised Her Majesty's Government as a Consultant to the Ethnic Minorities Division of the Department for Work and Pensions and a Task force of Ministers.